niklaswall/node-red-contrib-light-scheduler/README.md

 ![Editor](https://raw.githubusercontent.com/niklaswall/node-red-contrib-light-scheduler/master/screenshots/editor.png "Editor")

+### Schedule Randomization

+On top of the schedule a randomization of the start and end-times can be added by defining a Randomness value in minutes.
+The start and end-times will be offset positively and negatively with a random time up to the defined number of minutes (Example: a value of 5 equals +/- 5 minutes).
+60 is the maximum random time that can be configured.

 ### Dusk / Dawn overrides

 To save energy it's nice to be able to only have the lamps and other functions only turn on / off when it bright / dark outside.